What is a typical day for a Field Interviewer?

 How long will the study go on?

 Ours is an ongoing study that is done year round.
-Our study has been conducted throughout the United States for over 35 years.
+Our study has been conducted throughout the United States for 40 years and counting.

 How often am I paid?